landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 ### 5. What do the layer outputs look like?

+#### 5.A.
+The attention sink: stabilizing the context window

-There’s an infinite amount to say about this, but I want to kick things off by looking at the attention sink phenomenon identified in this paper [<a href = "https://arxiv.org/abs/2309.17453" target = "_blank" rel = "noreferrer noopener">Xiao et al., Sept.
+There’s an infinite amount to say about layer outputs, but I want to kick things off by looking at the attention sink phenomenon identified in this paper [<a href = "https://arxiv.org/abs/2309.17453" target = "_blank" rel = "noreferrer noopener">Xiao et al., Sept.
 2023</a>].
 They observed that attention connecting back to the first token tends to be extremely strong (>~0.5 out of a max of 1) beyond the first two transformer layers.
 Here’s the figure from their paper:

 ---
    <img src="/docs/assets/img/Attn-sink-paper-fig2.png" target = "_blank" rel = "noreferrer noopener" alt = "Attention sink paper figure" width="850"/>